-If you've tried every method above but cannot access the Internet, please contact the technical support.
+If you've tried every method above but cannot access the internet, please contact the technical support.

-Q6.
-What can I do if I cannot find my wireless network or I cannot connect the wireless network?
+Q5.
+What should I do if I cannot find my wireless network or I cannot connect to the wireless network?

 If you fail to find any wireless network, please follow the steps below: